CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 - Visit our website
 - Read our research papers

-_Dojo is derived from the Japanese words representing immersive learning, and we believe that our solution embodies the spirit of its origin._
+_Dojo is derived from the Japanese words representing immersive learning, and we believe that our solution captures the essence of this concept._